 - Translation with an Agenda: In order to better motivate a crowd of Muslims, Zinoviev uses this trope to replace Reed's call to class war with a call to jihad.

 - We ARE Struggling Together: The eternal problem of the left.
 In one scene Reed and his allies are kicked out of a Socialist Party convention.
-They assemble in the basement of the convention hall to proclaim a Communist Party for America, only to be confronted by Louis Farina (Paul Sorvino) who has proclaimed an entirely different splinter Communist Party and demands Reed's allegiance.
-Reed goes to Russia to get his Communist Party declared the official one for the USA, only for the Genre Savvy Bolsheviks to tell him that his party and Farina's party have to merge.
+They assemble in the basement of the convention hall to proclaim a Communist Party for America, only to be confronted by Louis Fraina (Paul Sorvino) who has proclaimed an entirely different splinter Communist Party and demands Reed's allegiance.
+Reed goes to Russia to get his Communist Party declared the official one for the USA, only for the Genre Savvy Bolsheviks to tell him that his party and Fraina's party have to merge.